jgnewman/norlunda/grammar.md

 Ik **sholde** rinnan.

 {: .source }
-I have some intention to run but am less-committal.
+I have some intent to run but am less-committal.
 (I should run.)

 ## Stateful tense

-When we need to describe something in terms of a new state it has taken on after having undergone the process of a verb, we use the suffix **-it**.
+When we need to describe something in terms of a new state it has taken on after having undergone the process of a verb, we use the suffix **-it** for consonant stems and **-t** for vowel stems.
 This is a pattern that merges a few different tenses across the Germanic spectrum into something Norlunda calls the **stateful tense**.

 A good rule of thumb here is that if you run into a situation that doesn’t have a clear and obvious answer for conjugation, your safest bet is to use the stateful tense.